shery7310/Web-and-Mobile-Application-Development-Saylani-Mass-IT-SMIT/Assignments/Assignment 1 (HTML)/README.md

 -  Muhammad Umair Ahmad
 ## Images Provided To Code
+If these images do not load properly there available in assets folder, they will appear clearer there.
+It's better to code HTML CSS using and image, so Sir has provided us these images:

 #### index.html

-It's better to code HTML CSS using and image, so Sir has provided us these images:

 ![](https://i.ibb.co/WNzm2fJP/1-index.png)